Optimistic workers in terms of digitization

 Our work organization dominates centuries-old patterns of thought

-In the "brains" are firmly anchored sayings such as "Stings under", only "Morgenstund has gold in the mouth" or joked jokes like "Take a half a day holiday," if someone already leaves the office at 18 clock.
+In the "brains" are firmly anchored sayings such as "Stings under", only "morning has gold in the mouth" or joked jokes like "Do a 'half a day holiday," if someone already leaves the office at 18 clock.
 All signs of a culture of mistrust, a lack of acceptance of diversity, ie different life and work models.
 But also signs of fear, because the previous performance structure gave us security, a clear timeline, clear measurement criteria for service delivery, a clear career path from below "up to management", - and a clear separation of work and leisure, the latter, above all, a freedom from the intervention of the superior in the private life.

 Compromise prevents progress